atlanticstarr1/dollarbank/README.md

 * Change the interest rate (1% - 6%) and min balance;min balance is the mininum balance you must have in your bank account to start gaining interest.
  * You can also see all the accounts currently registered
  * ... and maybe the most powerful feature, YOU can initiate interest payments by pressing the **Pay interest** button; *try it*

+ **Oracle Admin** shows a dashboard that allows you to interact with the Oracle.
+From here you ca:
+ * Set the value of 10 cents (USD) worth of ETH. (default is 330000000000000 wei)
+ * Set the address of the contract to alert when the oracle updates. (default is DollarBank contract address)